vuola/UH_NumericalMethods/README.md

 CMake has been used to package the code into transportable format  and to compile / link efficiently.
 First install cmake:

 `sudo apt install cmake`

-#### Standard mathematical libraries

-Some of the exercises use these libraries

-`sudo apt update`

-`sudo apt install libgsl-dev`

-`sudo apt install libopenblas-dev liblapack-dev liblapacke-dev`

 #### Eigen